developersCradle/code-challange-rest-api/README.md

 2. Go to the project folder and build the `.jar` file and execute. `./mvnw spring-boot:run`
 3. Go to documentation and start using `http://localhost:8080/swagger-ui/index.html`

-- This has been tested.
-For the future, if there is time, there should be a docker image for setting this process up.
+- This has been tested. ✔️
+~~For the future, if there is time, there should be a docker image for setting this process up.~~